-I was in middle school when I first learned what suicides were.
+I was in middle school when I first learned what lines (or suicides) were.

 My gym teacher (or basketball coach, I don’t quite remember) made us do them as a warm-up in this one class.